sysgears/mochapack/docs/guides/code-coverage.md

-# Code Coverage with mocha-webpack
+# Code Coverage with mochapack

-This guide will show you how to setup code coverage with mocha-webpack and get a report like the following.
+This guide will show you how to setup code coverage with mochapack and get a report like the following.

 ![code coverage report](../media/code-coverage-report.png)
   *Yes, this is a very poor sample report for just two files...*